-For over twenty years, GusGus has paved the wave for the Icelandic electronic scene, having released over nine studio albums, remixed the country's most iconic artists and played numerous sold out international tours.
-Read on to find out a little more about GusGus, as well as for the chance to listen to my Top 5 tracks from the band.
+For over twenty years, GusGus has paved the way for the Icelandic electronic scene, releasing ten studio albums, remixing the country's most iconic artists, and playing numerous sold-out international tours.
+Read on to learn a little more about GusGus, and enjoy my Top 5 tracks from the band.

 Photo above from Wikimedia, Creative Commons, by DarwIn.
 No edits made.